wanjikuciku/Piktures/README.md

 pip install -r requirements.txt

-* On your terminal,Create database gallery using the command below.
+* On your terminal,Create database piktures2 using the command below.

 CREATE DATABASE piktures2;